 - Child car seat upper tether mount in center rear seat

 Like all other Acura vehicles, the TL utilizes the Advanced Compatibility Engineering™ (ACE™) body structure technology.
 ACE™ is an exclusive body design that enhances occupant protection and crash compatibility in frontal crashes.
 The ACE™ design utilizes a network of connected structural elements to distribute crash energy more evenly throughout the front of the vehicle.
 This enhanced frontal crash energy management helps to reduce the forces transferred to the passenger compartment and can help to more evenly disperse the forces transferred to other vehicles in a crash.

 ACE™ also helps to minimize the potential for an "under-ride" or "over-ride" phenomenon that can occur during a head-on or offset frontal impact with a significantly larger, smaller, higher or lower vehicle.

 ACE™ significantly differentiates the TL from most conventional body designs that direct frontal crash energy only to the lower load-bearing structures in the front end.

 The Acura TL's unit body features significant structural advancements and contains 47.6-percent high-strength steel.
 The main longitudinal frame rails have been designed and positioned above (rather than below) the floor panel to improve the vehicle's ability to withstand severe side-impacts, while also helping to improve aerodynamics.

-In addition, special rear structural elements add rigidity and help control energy absorption to enable the TL to meet the stringent new FMVSS 301 high speed rear-collision standard detailed below.
+In addition, special rear structural elements add rigidity and help control energy absorption to enable the TL to meet the stringent FMVSS 301 high speed rear-collision standard (detailed below).
 A gusseted rear bulkhead ties directly into the car's exceptional performance in this demanding rear-collision standard by accurately channeling collision forces.
 Its rigidity also helps protect the fuel-filler area during a collision.